 Radon Disclosure

-Due to the dangers presented by high radon levels, Maine requires landlords to test radon levels for safety.
-By March 1, 2014 and then every 10 years, all rental units must be tested for radon.
-For residential buildings that were built after March 1, 2014, a landlord must have the air tested within 12 months of the occupancy of the tenant.
+Maine requires landlords to test radon levels for safety.
+Rental units must be tested at least once every 10 years.
+For residential buildings built after March 1, 2014, the landlord must test for radon within 12 months of an occupancy.

-A registered radon tester must perform the test and the date and results of these regular tests shall be provided to new tenants as an addendum to the rental agreement.
-The tenant must be provided with information about the risks of radon gas.
+A registered radon tester must perform the test.
+The date and results must be provided to new tenants as an addendum to the rental agreement (with the format provided by the Department of Health and Human Services).
+The tenant also must receive information about the risks of radon gas, and sign the addendum along with the landlord to acknowledge reading and understanding it.

 Download: Maine Radon Level Disclosure Form (PDF)